Note: This post was updated as of Spring 2024.

-A message for City of Seattle P-Patch gardeners.
+This message is for City of Seattle P-Patch gardeners

 Apply the fertilizer at approximately two pounds (or six cups) per 100 square feet.